drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/11_logging_in.md

 ## Before You Get Started

-Whilst Sinco doesn't provide much to help you log-in to apps, we will explain how you can do it via Sinco.
+Whilst Sinco doesn't provide much to help you log in to apps, we will explain how you can do it via Sinco.

 We are going to cover two areas: